diskoverdata/diskover-community/README.md

 diskover is written and maintained by Shirosaidev and runs on Linux, OS X/macOS and Windows 10 (using windows subsystem for linux) using Python 2 or 3.

 **diskover requires an auth token to run, learn more on the [wiki](https://github.com/shirosaidev/diskover/wiki/Auth-token).
-Sign up to receive your auth token at https://diskoverspace.com/diskover/.**
+Sign up to download diskover and receive your auth token at https://diskoverspace.com/diskover/.**

 <br>
 <blockquote><h3><q>This is the first tool I've found that can index 7m files/2m directories in under 20 min</q></h3> -- linuxserver.io community member</blockquote>